-Criminal Justice is an interdisciplinary program designed to provide students with a broad perspective of crime and criminal justice.
-The program blends the history, theories, and practical applications of Criminal Justice with Christian ethics.
+Criminal Justice is an interdisciplinary major designed to provide students with a broad perspective of crime and criminal justice.
+The major blends the history, theories, and practical applications of Criminal Justice with Christian ethics.
 According to the Bureau of Labor Statistics, job growth in the Criminal Justice field will continue to grow over the next decade.
-As one of the fastest growing fields of study, the Criminal Justice program prepares students for work in:
+As one of the fastest growing fields of study, the Criminal Justice major prepares students for work in:

 Federal, State and Local Court

-Additionally, the program is designed to prepare students for graduate studies in:
+Additionally, the major is designed to prepare students for graduate studies in:

 York College currently offers a Bachelor of Science in Criminal Justice.
-If you have questions about the Criminal Justice Department, or would like to schedule a tour of the program, please contact Dr. Billy Lones, Division Chair of the Criminal Justice Program.
+If you have questions about the Criminal Justice Department, or would like to schedule a tour of the major, please contact Dr. Billy Lones, Division Chair of the Criminal Justice Department.

 Meet Our Faculty